dev-oddments/broken-emergency/README.md

 > via Maker Campus-A-Thon(KAIST)

 Broken-emergency is communication gadget(attach behind of helmet) for bicycle rider or electric kickboard rider.

 You can send message with of 2pcs dot matrix, control by joystick that placed on bicycle handle.

-If helmet is shocked, send emergency SMS(or other messenger) to parents or relate person.
+If your helmet is shocked, send emergency SMS(or other messenger) to parents or relate person.

 ## testing